csbanon/csbanon/README.md

 I hold both an M.S. and B.S. in Computer Science from the University of Central Florida, where I conducted research in computer vision at the Center for Research in Computer Vision (CRCV).

 Alongside my professional role, I’m also an avid photographer and writer, blending technical expertise with creative expression.
-You can find my work on my website, where I share insights on how emerging technologies are shaping both industries.

-In addition to my technical work, I write about the intersection of AI/ML, data science, software engineering, technology, and photography on my [website](https://csbanon.com), where I share my photography and my experiences, insights, and knowledge across a variety of areas that I find fulfilling.
+You can find my work on my [website](https://csbanon.com), where I share my photography and my experiences, insights, and knowledge across a variety of areas that I find fulfilling.

 In this page you will find some projects I've been working on throughout the years.
 You can also find my recent machine learning notebooks in the [Notebooks](https://github.com/csbanon/notebooks) repository.